dlt-hub/dlt/docs/website/blog/2024-03-28-easy-hard-possible.md

 - Source schemas can be configured with various options such as pushing down top level columns into nested structures
 - dlt's requests replacement has built in retries for non-permanent error codes.
 This safeguards the progress of long extraction jobs that could otherwise break over and over (if retried as a whole) due to network or source api issues.

-It looks like you've established a solid foundation comparing the evolution from Perl to Python, emphasizing their contributions to making programming more accessible and emphasizing simplicity and readability.
-You then began to bridge into how dlt continues this tradition in the domain of data engineering, offering simplicity and power in handling data operations.
-Here's how you could conclude and enrich your draft:

 ### What else does dlt bring to the table?